BrAtUkA/PySockets-p2p/teleNotes.md

 ```
 Other topics:
+1. Zulfikar Ali Butto Government.
+(Imp)

-1. British Rule and Muslims of Sub-Continent.
+2. British Rule and Muslims of Sub-Continent.
 (1600-1857)
-2. Muslim Leadership and growth of Two Nation Theory.
+3. Muslim Leadership and growth of Two Nation Theory.
 (1857-1930)

-3. Overview of History.
+4. Overview of History.
 ```